True or false: brushing your teeth right after eating is the best way to protect your smile?

 Myth #6: Mouthwash gives you fresh breath.

 Most mouthwashes cover bad breath but they do not treat the underlying cause.
-Bad breath can be caused by bacteria in your mouth, cavities, gum disease, or it may be the sign of other medical issues.
+Bad breath can be caused by bacteria in your mouth, cavities, gum disease, or it may be a sign of other medical issues.
 Your dentist can help rule out dental issues as the cause.
 If you like using mouthwash, go with an alcohol-free brand, because the alcohol in mouthwash will dry out your mouth.

-Myth #7: Sugar free gum is a good way to clean your teeth if you can’t brush.
+Myth #7: Sugar-free gum is a good way to clean your teeth if you can’t brush.